Available with the ArcGIS Indoors Pro or ArcGIS Indoors Maps extension.

 Import floor plan features

-You can load floor plans from CAD drawings, BIM files, or PDF drawings.
-Importing floor plans from CAD drawings, for example, .dwg files from AutoCAD or .dgn files from MicroStation, requires a Microsoft Excel configuration spreadsheet to facilitate mapping source CAD layer names to their output GIS layers and attributes.
-You can import floor plans from BIM files, for example, .rvt files from Autodesk Revit, directly into an indoor dataset using the Import BIM To Indoor Dataset tool.
+You can load floor plans from CAD drawings or Revit files.
+Importing floor plans from CAD drawings—for example, .dwg files from AutoCAD or .dgn files from MicroStation—requires a Microsoft Excel configuration spreadsheet to facilitate mapping source CAD layer names to their output GIS layers and attributes.
+You can import floor plans from Revit .rvt files directly into an indoor dataset using the Import BIM To Indoor Dataset tool.